-From Nuri, pyramid 6 (tomb of Anlamani), room A. 1917: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Sudan.
+From Nuri, pyramid 3 (tomb of Senkamanisken).
+1917: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition